jklappenbach/cajeta/test/TestPlan.md

 ### References
 - Can create arbitrary scopes
 - Can transfer a reference from the original and deallocate correctly
+### Method calls
+- Can run main and call method, returning its value
+- Can run main, allocate class, call method, ...
+### Class Loader
+- Can load a class locally
+- Can load a class from a URL
+- Can load a class from a signed jarvcx
+### Aspects
+- Can set a property's value
+- Can add a property
+- Can intercept a method
+- Can add a method
 ### Reflection
 - Can get read all information on a class
   - Properties